EL AL Launching Fort Lauderdale Flights

 There’s quite a bit of traffic between Israel and South Florida.
 There’s demand in both directions — there are plenty of people in South Florida with ties to Israel, and lots of Israelis who want to vacation in South Florida.

 EL AL has flown between Tel Aviv and Miami for many years.
-American launched the route as well as of June 2021, though will be terminating the route as of March 2023.
+American launched the route as well as of June 2021, though terminated the route as of March 2023.
 That caught many people off guard.

-It’s not entirely clear if American has been losing money on its Miami to Tel Aviv route, or if it just decided that the Boeing 787 could be utilized more profitably in another market, especially with Asia now opening on a widespread basis.
+It’s not entirely clear if American had lost money on its Miami to Tel Aviv route, or if it just decided that the Boeing 787 could be utilized more profitably in another market, especially with Asia now open on a widespread basis.

 The airport also generally has lower fees for airlines, though I imagine those savings are largely wiped out by splitting operations, which isn’t as efficient in terms of economies of scale.